-Every creative team faces the same challenge of delivering excellent work under the most rigorous of deadlines, using whatever resources are available.
-But one important tool they use to organize incoming requests is the famed creative brief.
+No matter the industry, every creative team faces the same challenge of delivering excellent work under the most rigorous of deadlines.
+One important tool they use to organize incoming requests is the famed creative brief.
 In fact, some creatives say that a complete brief is the single most important indicator of whether a project will be successful or not.
+Even for internal creative teams, the use of a creative brief template can save time, effort, and improve outcomes.